 New business awards represent the value of anticipated future net service revenue that has been awarded during the period that is recognized in backlog.
 This value is recognized upon the signing of a contract or receipt of a written pre-contract confirmation from a customer that confirms an agreement in principle on budget and scope.
 New business awards also include contract amendments, or changes in scope, where the customer has provided written authorization for changes in budget and scope or has approved us to perform additional work as of the measurement date.
-Awards may not be recognized as backlog after consideration of a number of factors, including whether (i) the relevant net service revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
+Awards are not recognized as backlog if (i) the relevant net service revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
 The number and amount of new business awards can vary significantly from period to period, and an award's contractual duration can range from several months to several years based on customer and project specifications.

 Cancellations arise in the normal course of business and are reflected when we receive written confirmation from the customer to cease work on a contractual agreement.
 The majority of our customers can terminate our contracts without cause upon 30 days' notice.
 Similar to new business awards, the number and amount of cancellations can vary significantly period over period due to timing of customer correspondence and study-specific circumstances.
 Total cancellations in a period are offset against gross new business awards received in a period to determine net new business awards in our backlog calculation.
-Our average quarterly cancellation rates as a percentage of the beginning of the period backlog were 4.5% and 3.7% for the Successor three months ended March 31, 2016 and March 31, 2015, respectively, and 3.2% for the Successor year ended December 31, 2015, 3.3% for the Successor nine month period ended December 2014, 2.5% for the Predecessor three month period ended March 2014 and 3.7% for the Predecessor year ended December 2013.

-Net new business awards were \$106.4 million and \$91.1 million for the Successor three months ended March 31, 2016 and March 31, 2015, respectively.
 Net new business awards were \$359.5 million, \$329.1 million (of which \$231.9 million related to the Successor nine month period ended December 31, 2014 and \$97.2 million related to the Predecessor three month period ended March 31, 2014), and \$291.6 million for the Successor year ended December 31, 2015, the combined Successor nine month period ended December 31, 2014 and Predecessor three month period ended March 31, 2014, and the Predecessor year ended December 31, 2013, respectively.

 Backlog represents anticipated future net service revenue from net new business awards that have not commenced or are currently in process but not complete.
 Reported backlog will fluctuate based on new business awards, changes in the scope of existing contracts, cancellations, revenue recognition on existing contracts and foreign exchange adjustments from non-U.S. dollar denominated backlog.
-As of March 31, 2016, our backlog increased by \$42.3 million, or 10.4%, to \$448.1 million compared to \$405.9 million as of March 31, 2015.
-Our backlog increased by \$35.6 million, or 9.0%, to \$429.7 million as of December 31, 2015, compared to \$394.0 million as of December 31, 2014.
+Our backlog increased by \$35.7 million, or 9.1%, to \$429.7 million as of December 31, 2015, compared to \$394.0 million as of December 31, 2014.
 Our backlog increased by \$34.7 million, or 9.7%, to \$394.0 million as of December 31, 2014, compared to \$359.3 million as of December 31, 2013.
-Included within backlog as of March 31, 2016 was approximately \$227.5 million to \$237.5 million that we expect to convert to net service revenue in 2016, with the remainder expected to convert to net service revenue in years after 2016.
+Included within backlog as of December 31, 2015 is approximately \$260.0 million to \$270.0 million that we expect to convert to net service revenue in 2016, with the remainder expected to convert to net service revenue in years after 2016.
 Backlog is not necessarily indicative of future financial performance because it will likely be impacted by a number of factors, including the size and duration of projects, changes in project scope that can lead to increases or decreases in backlog, and project cancellations.